fogg-lab/ecm-chemoresistance-rnaseq-analysis/README.md

 ### Environment setup

-- Recommended (fast): Pull the prebuilt Docker container image from docker.io/wigginno/rna
+- Recommended (fast): Build the devcontainer or pull the prebuilt Docker container image from docker.io/wigginno/rna (see the environment spec file .devcontainer/devcontainer.json).
-- Alternatively, build it yourself using the Dockerfile
+- Alternatively, build the container image yourself using the Dockerfile.